nikharmsingh/moneytracker/wiki/user-guide.md

 1. **Registration**:

    - Navigate to the registration page by clicking "Register" on the home page
-   - Enter a unique username, email address, and password
+   - Enter a unique username, email address, and a strong password
+     - Passwords must be at least 8 characters long and include uppercase letters, lowercase letters, numbers, and special characters
    - Click "Register" to create your account
    - Default expense categories will be automatically created for you

 2. **Login**:

    - Enter your email and password on the login page
+   - Check "Remember Me" for convenience on trusted devices
    - Click "Login" to access your dashboard
-   - Use the "Remember Me" option for convenience on trusted devices
+   - If two-factor authentication is enabled, you'll be prompted to enter a verification code
+   - After 5 failed login attempts, your account will be temporarily locked for security reasons

+3. **Password Reset**:
+   - If you forget your password, click "Forgot password?" on the login page
+   - Enter your email address to receive a password reset link
+   - Click the link in the email to create a new password
+   - The reset link is valid for 24 hours

 ## Dashboard Overview